Market Sizing Questions: Strategies, Examples, and Answers

 One potential estimation framework could look like the following:

-Starting with the number of TV channels in the US, let’s assume there are roughly 2,000 TV channels.
+Starting with the number of TV channels in the US, let’s assume there are roughly 2,000 TV channels in the US.
 This estimate could be based on the number of channels that you get from your cable TV services.

 Assuming each channel is on-air for 24 hours each day, that gives us 2,000 * 24 = 48,000 hours of airtime each day.